ajinkya48765/DevOps-Automation-Project-2/README.md

 * Lets move towards Jobs now :

-# Job1 :
+## Job1 :

-As I mentioned earlier we have to use this job for fetching data from github.
+* As I mentioned earlier we have to use this job for fetching data from github.
 So whenever developer commits this job should trigger so I have used poll SCM which will monitor the github after every one minute.

-No alt text provided for this image
-No alt text provided for this image
-No alt text provided for this image
-First part of this execute shell is for futher task I will explain in it later in this article.
+* First part of this execute shell is for futher task I will explain in it later in this article.
 But in the last three lines I have copied all the content from github and pasted it here my workSpace.

+## Job2 :

-# Job2 : `This job is the most important part of this project as it is going to launch the server this job is so intelligent that it automatically finds whether the webapp is written in HTML or PHP if developer provide HTML code it will launch HTML server and if provided PHP it will launch PHP server.
+* This job is the most important part of this project as it is going to launch the server this job is so intelligent that it automatically finds whether the webapp is written in HTML or PHP if developer provide HTML code it will launch HTML server and if provided PHP it will launch PHP server.

-For this task rather than using precreated images from dockerhub I have built my own image using docker file.
+* For this task rather than using precreated images from dockerhub I have built my own image using docker file.

-No alt text provided for this image
-No alt text provided for this image
-These are the scripts for both the Dockerfiles.
+* These are the scripts for both the Dockerfiles.
 After creating these dockerfiles we have to configure our job.

-No alt text provided for this image
-No alt text provided for this image
-In this script jenkins will search for html and php extensions in that folder to identify the language of code and then accordingly use docker images.
+* In this script jenkins will search for html and php extensions in that folder to identify the language of code and then accordingly use docker images.
 I have an example here

-No alt text provided for this image
-Here my html_product os which I have built for production department is launched.
+* Here my html_product os which I have built for production department is launched.

-So in the first job I have used first block in order to stop the container before deploying code inorder to avoid any kind of conflicts.
+* So in the first job I have used first block in order to stop the container before deploying code inorder to avoid any kind of conflicts.
 I faced issue that if my container is on and if I pushed new content my site failes so I just remove the connection so client will not feel much glitch but in that 2 to 5 seconds an updated version will is provided.

-Job3 :
+## Job3 :

-This job will run our code on the machine and see whether it is working properly of\or not if not it will automatically fails itself so that it can trigger the notication job.
+* This job will run our code on the machine and see whether it is working properly of\or not if not it will automatically fails itself so that it can trigger the notication job.

-No alt text provided for this image
-Here I have used status environmental variable for testing.
+* Here I have used status environmental variable for testing.

-Job4 :
+## Job4 :

-This is basically a notifier which will share the status of container to the developer it is triggered on failure of job3.
+* This is basically a notifier which will share the status of container to the developer it is triggered on failure of job3.
 Failure of job3 concludes that our website is not properly deployed.
 For notifications I have used email service here.
 Python provides facility to send mails using script so I have used it here,

-No alt text provided for this image
-I have also provided github link you can use it for reference.
+* I have also provided github link you can use it for reference.

-So finally my chain of jobs is ready and I have automated everything and also included notification feature using python.
+* So finally my chain of jobs is ready and I have automated everything and also included notification feature using python.

-We can visualize it using build pipeline.
+* We can visualize it using build pipeline.

-No alt text provided for this image
-We have done such a huge infrastructure many advanced things but point is, what if due to any reason our workSpace fails or collaps.
+#### We have done such a huge infrastructure many advanced things but point is, what if due to any reason our workSpace fails or collaps.
 We will loose everything in a moment, so inorder to relaunch the infrastructure on failure, I have made one job here so It will also automated.

-No alt text provided for this image
-Using this script I will relaunch whole infrastructure again and this completed my project.
+* Using this script I will relaunch whole infrastructure again and this completed my project.
 So the final list view looks like this

-No alt text provided for this image
-This is all about this project here I have tried to automate everything and this fullfills one great industrial use case.
+* This is all about this project here I have tried to automate everything and this fullfills one great industrial use case.